 99. If you budget for the full cost of employment, your payroll budget is likely to be overstated due to unforeseen vacancies and gaps in employment.
-Many departments will include a vacancy provision to address this, which is a lump sum or % reduction in the payroll budget to reflect such as unplanned payroll savings.
-Your divisional financial controller will be able to advise you on the appropriate level for vacancy provision.
+Departments should include a vacancy provision to address this, which is a lump sum or % reduction in the payroll budget to reflect such as unplanned payroll savings.
+Your divisional finance team will be able to advise you on the appropriate level for vacancy provision.